1KHA/dhwmk/memory-bank/activeContext.md

   - Filtered data export (based on current filters)
   - Additional data formats (CSV, PDF)
   - Customizable column selection
+- **Database Migration Automation:** Enhance the database switching script to automatically run migrations
+- **Production Database Backup:** Implement a system to backup the production database regularly
+- **Database Synchronization:** Create a tool to synchronize data between local and production databases

 ## 4. Key Learnings & Patterns

+### Dual Database Configuration
+- **Environment-Based Configuration:** Using environment variables to dynamically select database provider allows for seamless switching between development and production environments.
+- **Schema Compatibility:** Ensuring schema compatibility between SQLite and PostgreSQL requires careful consideration of database-specific features.
+- **Migration Management:** Separate migration commands for each database type ensure that migrations are applied correctly.
+- **Script Automation:** The `switch-db.js` script automates the process of switching between database types, making it easy for developers to work with either database.
+- **Cross-Environment Variables:** Using `cross-env` package to set environment variables in npm scripts ensures compatibility across different operating systems.

 ### Vercel Build Issues Resolution
 - **Dynamic Route Configuration:** The key to resolving Vercel build errors was adding `export const dynamic = 'force-dynamic';` to API routes that use database connections or cookies.
 This prevents Next.js from trying to statically generate these routes during build time.